Vehicle Recovery and Road Safety

-Unfortunately there are also unscrupulous operators who are not acting within the confines of reasonableness and the public has a right to be protected against these operators.
+Unfortunately, some unscrupulous operators are not acting within the confines of reasonableness and the public has a right to be protected against these operators.
 The malpractices include:

 - Bribing corrupt police officers to ensure they are first at the scene of an accident.